The Lion King

 Alcohol, Drugs & Smoking

-There is no depiction or mention of alcohol, drugs, or smoking in the film.
+There are no scenes involving alcohol, drugs, or smoking throughout the film.

 Frightening Scenes